 The service academies are highly competitive and it behooves the applicant to score the maximum possible on these tests.

-You will see the terms sit-ups and crunches.
-They are similar core testing exercises but they are different how they are performed and counted.
-The sit-ups require the Army Soldier to lock the hands behind the head and sit-up to bring the elbows to touch the knees of bent legs.
-The Crunch requires the sailor or airman to cross the arms over the chest and sit-up to touch the elbows to the legs (between knees/thighs).
+The services all use the terms sit-ups and crunches, but while they are similar core testing exercises, they often are different in how they are performed and counted.
+The sit-ups require the Army soldier to lock the hands behind the head and sit up to bring the elbows to touch the knees of bent legs.
+The crunch requires the sailor or airman to cross the arms over the chest and sit up to touch the elbows to the legs (between knees and thighs).
 Curl-ups are synonymous with crunches.
 The Coast Guard sit-up option requires the hands to be cupped behind the ears instead of interlocked behind the head as in the Army.